jlagarden/zeppelin/README.md

 #Zeppelin

-#This Zeppelin Fork adds an Influxdb interpreter to Apache Zeppelin.
+##This Zeppelin Fork adds an InfluxDB interpreter to Apache Zeppelin.
 This branch is based on Zeppelin stable version 0.6.0.
+Supported InfluxDB versions are 0.9 and later.

 **InfluxDB** [InfluxDB](https://github.com/influxdata/influxdb)